Please note: an Admin level Account with the appropriate permissions is required to access the Services Window.

 $ sudo -i systemctl restart webadminctl

-For more information about WebAdmin Certificate Management, please refer to the documentation here: WebAdmin Certificate Management
+For information about WebAdmin Certificate Management, please refer to this document